niveK77pur/lilypond-midi-input/README.md

 ## Options for stdin

 The option keys are the exact same as the command line flags but with the leading dashes removed.
 There are a few additional shorthands though.
 Also, the values it can take are a bit more broad compared to what the command line flags allow.
 Some of the values also allow shorthands.
 The following table describes the current options and their values.
+See also [the section on changing options](#changing-options) for examples on how to actually set them.

 <table>
     <tr>